mozilla/gcp-ingestion/docs/landfill.md

 ### Implementation

-Execute this as a Dataflow job.
+Execute this as an Apache Beam job.

 ### Latency